1981 Topps Joe Montana Rookie Card: A Closer Look

 What's An Autographed Montana Rookie Card Worth?

-I've seen sales on eBay for an autographed Montana Rookie card averaging about $250 or so assuming the card is in Near Mint or better condition.
+I've seen sales on eBay for an autographed Montana Rookie card averaging about $1000 or so assuming the card is in Good or better condition.
 Note there is a Montana reprint rookie card that is often autographed and graded.
-These tend to sell for a lot less, usually under $100.
+These tend to sell for somewhat less, closer to $500.

 For Montana, who is still alive, it's fairly easy to find these for sale, and of course, more could enter the population if he were to sign more cards.
 I don't really know however how many exist.

 Collector opinion can differ on whether a rookie card should carry more or less value if autographed.
 Some see it as ruining a perfectly good and historic issue, while some see it as significantly enhancing the value of the card.